visualinteractivedata/visualinteractivedata.github.io/index.md

-The __VisHub__ is and interdisciplinary research group seekinc creative ways to interactive, exploratory and explanatory visualizations across domains and environments (e.g., screen, physical, immersion) to understand and communicate complex data.
+The __VisHub__ is and interdisciplinary research lab seeking creative ways to interactive, exploratory and explanatory data visualizations across domains and environments (e.g., screen, physical, immersion).
 Our goal is to make data visualiztion and data analytics understandable by everyone.
 We are based at the [Institute for Design Informatics](https://www.designinformatics.org/) and the [School of Informatics](https://www.ed.ac.uk/informatics) at the [University of Edinburgh](https://www.ed.ac.uk).
 Our research includes, but is not limited to:

 * data-driven storytelling,
 * visualization education